solarwinds/cloud-observability-integration/azure/logs/doc/manual_setup.md

 - In the New page, select Compute > Function App.
 - On the Basics page, use the function app settings: Subscription, Resource Group, Region, and Function App name.
 - Select **Publish to Code, .NET as Runtime stack and Version 6**.
+- Select **operating system Windows**, and serverless plan type.
 - Select Next:Hosting.
-- Select a storage account, **operating system Windows**, and serverless plan type.
+- Select a storage account.
 - Select Review + create to review the app configuration selections.
 - On the Review + create page, review your settings, and then select Create to provision and deploy the function app.